This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How do I prevent hypoglycemia?

 - Take diabetes medicine as directed.
 Take your medicine at the right time and in the right amount.
 Do not double the amount of medicine you take unless instructed by your diabetes care team.

 - Eat regular meals and snacks.
 Talk to your dietitian or diabetes care team about a meal plan that is right for you.
 Do not skip meals.

 - Check your blood sugar level as directed.
 Ask your diabetes care team what your blood sugar levels should be before and after you eat.
 Ask when and how often to check your blood sugar level.
 You may need to check at least 3 times each day.
 Record your blood sugar level results and take the record with you when you see your care team.
 Changes may need to be made to your medicine, food, or exercise schedules using the record.

 - Check your blood sugar level before you exercise.
 Physical activity, such as exercise, can decrease your blood sugar level.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of nonfat or 1% milk, or 4 ounces (½ cup) of juice.
-If you will exercise for more than 1 hour, you may need to check your blood sugar level every 30 minutes.
-Your diabetes care team may also recommend that you check your blood sugar level after exercise.
+If you will be active for more than 1 hour, you may need to check your blood sugar level every 30 minutes.
+Your diabetes care team may also recommend that you check your blood sugar level after your activity.